Welcome

 A literature study has analyzed the relevant pathophysiological mechanisms and curative effects of acupuncture in the treatment of diarrhea-predominant irritable bowel syndrome (IBS-D).
 It was found that acupuncture can regulate brain-gut peptides in IBS-D patients, change brain connections and activities, promote neuroendocrine function and mental state, and reduce inflammation and intestinal allergies[7].

-In conclusion, clinical and experimental research reports show that both Chinese herbal medicine and acupuncture can improve IBS symptoms through different mechanisms, and the combination of herbs and acupuncture may bring better results.
+In conclusion, clinical and experimental research reports showed that both Chinese herbal medicine and acupuncture can improve IBS symptoms through different mechanisms, and the combination of herbs and acupuncture may bring better results.
 TCM therapy can completely avoid the side effects caused by western medicine and bring significant benefits to IBS patients.

 Reference: